HatmanStack/android-italian/README.md

 # Italian

 This is a proof of concept app for an Italian restaurant.
+The code is not meant to be used in production.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=0L9OZ7Lr804) to access the demo.
+Click [here](https://www.youtube.com/watch?v=0L9OZ7Lr804) to access the Youtube demo.

-## Installation

 You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.italian).

 ## Features